Geowil/LMPGames_MagicSchools/README.md

 Image(s)

 ## What is This?
-This plugin is designed to allow you to alter how players learn magic in your game.
+This plugin is designed to alter how players learn magic in your game.
 This is accomplished by setting elemental schools of magic and then assigning spells to trees within those schools.

 While designed with spells in mind, this plugin can be used to set up any kind of hierarchical skill structure, such as schools of martial arts.

 ## Installation Instructions
-Download the plugin JS file from the files section above and place it into your js/plugins folder.
+Download the plugin JS file from the files section above, or grab it from the project zip, and place it into your js/plugins folder.

 In your game project, open the plugin manager and add a new plugin.
 Select LMPGames_MagicSchools from the drop down list and configure the plugin as needed.